10 THINGS YOU MUST NOT DO IN PARIS

 If you want to save your Euro’s, be very very cautious!
 If the people approaching you don’t look legit, walk away.
 Don’t be a naive tourist like we were!

-Don’t be scared by the stereotypes
+Don’t be scared of the stereotypes

 Before I visited Paris, I had heard a lot of beautiful things about the city, but a lot of negative things about the people.
 As I said previously, some things were partially true and some things were not.
 I entered the city assuming the worst, and that is simply not good for anybody.